simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 ## Line joints setting

 Line joints setting will change the line vertices style.
 This can be set by the `joints` argument and `LineJoints` enum values are acceptable.
-Mainly this argument will be used by `Polyline` class (`move_to` and `line_to` interfaces).
+Mainly this argument will be used by the `Polyline` class (`move_to` and `line_to` interfaces).

 There are three LineJoints enum values, as follows: